Authored by the expert who managed and guided the team behind the Bulgaria Property Pack

 Which neighborhoods have the highest yields for apartments in Sofia as of 2026?

-As of early 2026, the neighborhoods with the highest rental yields for apartments in Sofia are Studentski Grad, Mladost, and parts of Vitosha district like Manastirski Livadi, where purchase prices remain moderate relative to achievable rents.
+As of early 2026, the neighborhoods in Sofia that tend to deliver the highest gross rental yields are Studentski Grad, Mladost (especially Mladost 1 and Mladost 3), and parts of Vitosha district and Manastirski Livadi, where yields for smaller units can reach 4.5% to 5%+.

 Should I do long-term rental or short-term rental in Sofia?